johnexzy/Smart-recommender/README.md

-# Generative AI Embedding Service
+# Building an Intelligent Recommendation System: Leveraging Node.js, PGVector, and Google Gemini for Personalized Content Discovery

 This project provides a service to embed text using Google's Generative AI and store the embeddings in a PostgreSQL database.
-It also includes functionality to find similar embeddings.
+It also includes functionality to find similar embeddings and recommend content based on user preferences.

 ## Prerequisites